Al-Maidan Square

-Al-Maidan Square (ساحة الميدان), also known as just al-Maidan, is an old locality and area located in al-Rusafa district in Baghdad, Iraq, that begins from Bab al-Mu'adham to al-Rashid Street.
+Al-Maidan Square (ساحة الميدان), also known as just al-Maidan, is an old locality and area located in the al-Rusafa district in Baghdad, Iraq, that begins from Bab al-Mu'adham to al-Rashid Street.
 The square includes many buildings, markets, departments, government headquarters and neighborhoods where officials such as former Iraqi prime ministers Nuri al-Said and Ja'far al-Askari lived.
 Confined between al-Rashid Street and al-Jumhuriya Street, al-Maidan Square is considered one of the most prominent landmarks of Baghdad.

 History

 Previous uses throughout the centuries

 Al-Maidan Square in the late 1910s.

 The name "al-Maidan" ultimately comes from the Persian word maydān meaning "square", and is cognate with the English words middle, median.
 During the Abbasid Caliphate, the area was a quarter surrounded by palaces that belonged to Abbasid caliphs and officials that were used for entertainment purposes.

 Under Ottoman rule, the area was also used as a military training base for Ottoman soldiers who rested in the Qushla.
 The square was transformed from the place of the morning training of the Ottoman army to become a place for selling hay and barley to owners of horse-drawn carriages, and on Fridays the square turns into a place where Mamluks coming from the countries of Russia, the Caucasus, Armenia and Central Asia are sold.
 Executions were also held in the square.
 In the 19th century, the area became a square full of filth and dogs and other animals wandered.
 People flocked to the area to sell their merchandise in gatherings.
 However, Ottoman vizier Mehmed Selim Pasha ordered that the area to be cleaned up and for plants to be planted.
 As a result, for a while the area became a garden with aromatic plants and flowers.

 British traveler and journalist James Silk Buckingham had visited Baghdad during Ramadan in the early 19th century and described al-Maiden in his second volume of "Travels in Mesopotamia", he noted that "the place of the Maidan never failed to be crowded every night, with people of all classes; and every mode of diversion in use here, singing, dancing and music, with blazing fires, lamps, etc. were called in, to add to the effect of the general rejoicing."
 Buckingham had also visited the main mosque of al-Maidan which was the Mosque-Madrasa of al-Ahmadiyya and described it as having a "handsome dome and minaret" and was amazed by its colored tiles and paintings but was disappointed to finding that the inside wasn't special outside of being clean and well lighted.